What has sexuality got to do with a life insurance application?

 1. The extent of the questions asked during an insurance application interview

 Making an application for life insurance is one of the very few situations in life where detailed questions and disclosures about a person's health and lifestyle (and gender) form an integral part of the required application process.

-- While your sexual identity is never asked, questions about your sexual health are.
+- While you are never asked to disclose your sexual identity, questions about your sexual health are.

 Most importantly, these questions also carry a formal Legal Duty of Disclosure requiring a full and frank disclosure; and non-disclosure is legal grounds for every insurance company to deny a future claim.